nimakam/universal-identity/README.md

 - 🤳🆔 Self-sovereign - Controlled by ID owners
 - 📜🆔 Standards-based - Based on a ubiquitous  common logical structure
 - 🔗🆔 Federated - When necessary, supports different jurisdictional governance approaches
-- 🔢🆔 Versioned - Supports changes through time
-- 📶🆔 Increasing use case coverage - Evolves in time to cover increasing number of digital identity use cases
+- 🔢🆔 Versioned - Supports changes through time - Evolves in time to cover increasing number of digital identity use cases

 ## 🎯 Goals